 These studies are also key to the evaluation of new hardware platforms.
 The recent adoption of ARM processors within ATLAS computing was the result of significant work motivated by both financial and power usage considerations~\cite{ARMproc}.
 ATLAS computing has also demonstrated the use of commercial cloud resources for development of new platforms~\cite{Megino:2024htf,SOFT-2023-02}.
 Using cloud resources allows the collaboration to carefully evaluate new platforms, run productions at modest scale, and perform detailed validation without having to purchase resources that might be wasted if the validations are unsuccessful or the resources prove more costly than existing options.
 Eventually, to get detailed power monitoring information, it is currently necessary to procure resources.
 If in the future commercial cloud providers offer better access to this information, it may be possible to evaluate new platforms entirely in the cloud before purchases have to be made.

 Understanding the power usage of CPUs across generations is also critical to understanding the optimal approach to hardware retirement.
 The issue is still not well understood: whether it is better to run old hardware and amortize the embodied carbon over a longer period, or to retire and donate or recycle old hardware to use only new, more power-efficient CPUs.
 The optimum depends on the relative importance of operational and embodied carbon, and therefore on the carbon intensity of the power grid where the site operates.
-Several efforts are underway to understand this issue in more detail (see e.g.~Ref.~\cite{LifeCycle}).
+WLCG sites tend to run hardware well past its warranty lifetime; a modest fraction ($<10$\%) of CPUs running ATLAS software are more than 10 years old (see for example Refs.~\cite{SOFT-PROC-2023-001,WLCG-Energy}).
+Often site administrators extend the lifetime of hardware by scavenging parts from failing nodes, and in some cases hardware is donated to groups running less resource-hungry workloads.
+Several efforts are underway to understand the issue of optimal hardware lifetimes in more detail (see e.g.~Ref.~\cite{LifeCycle}).